wayneluke/vBulletin_Support/Troubleshooting/A System Error has occurred.md

 5. Using tools.php - turn off "Store CSS as Files".
 6. Using tools.php - make sure your forums are turned on.

-Are you able to access your site no?
+Are you able to access your site now?
 If not, please put the site into [Debug Mode](https://www.vbulletin.com/go/vb5debug) and post the new output in a forum topic.